 - 4.5 Reading Green Park Station is a proposed new railway station on the Reading to Basingstoke line.
 The station and multi-modal interchange would significantly improve accessibility and connectivity to this area of south Reading which has large-scale development proposed including the expansion of Green Park business park, Green Park Village residential development and the proposed Royal Elm Park mixed use development. - 4.6 The scheme was granted financial approval by the Berkshire Local Transport Body in November 2014, with a programmed station opening date of December 2018.
 Design work for the station is being progressed in partnership with Network Rail and Great Western Railway to ensure the station complies with the latest railway standards.
 An updated programme has been agreed between all project partners in line with the target opening date for the station of December 2018.
 Design work for the multimodal interchange and surface level car park is being progressed in parallel with the station design work. - 4.7 It was agreed by the Berkshire Local Transport Body in July that an additional £2.75m funding from the LEP's unallocated capital pot should be allocated to Green Park Station.
-This will ensure that passenger facilities at the station can enhanced in line with the increased anticipated demand for the station due to the level of proposed development in the surrounding area. - 4.8 Discussions are on-going between the DfT and Great Western Railway regarding the availability of trains to serve the station, however the Berkshire Local Transport Body has agreed that the scheme should be progressed in line with the original programme.
+This will ensure that passenger facilities at the station can enhanced in line with the increased anticipated demand for the station due to the level of proposed development in the surrounding area. - 4.8 A bid has been submitted to the New Stations Fund for £2.8m additional funding which if successful would further improve passenger facilities at the station.
+A decision is anticipated by Network Rail in Spring 2017.